Hamburg University of Applied Sciences: Partnerships

 HAW Hamburg also partners with the Department of Aerospace and Ocean Engineering at Virginia Tech.

+HAW is a member of the UAS7 (Seven Universities of Applied Sciences) network that forms a strategic alliance of seven leading German Universities of Applied Sciences in teaching and research.

 Campuses

 The HAW has four campuses.
 The main campus and official address is in St. Georg; the Bergedorf Campus is in Lohbrügge.